mcabezas/ecommerce/README.md

 This project has been built using `clean architecture`.

-The database implementation is a mocked one.
-However, it can be easily replaced by another one once the database technology has been choose.
+The database implementation is an in memory database.
+However, it can be easily replaced by another one once the database technology has been chosen.

 ### Why clean architecture?